ventus-ag/docs/_docs/quickstarts/create-linux-vm.md

 ## Next steps

-In this quickstart, you deployed a simple virtual machine through the VENTUS portal.
-To learn more about VENTUS virtual machines, continue to the tutorial for Linux VMs.
+In this quickstart, you deployed a simple virtual machine through the Ventus portal.
+To learn more about Ventus virtual machines, continue to the tutorial for Linux VMs.